 The literal character used as an event record delimiter.
 The default is \n for a newline.

 The literal character used as an attribute field delimiter.
-The default is , for a comma.
+The default is a comma.

-The file extension used when creating new files.
-The default for this property is csv, meaning GeoEvent Server will create a comma separated values file.
+The file extension used when creating files.
+The default for this parameter is csv, meaning GeoEvent Server will create a comma-separated values (.csv) file.

 Output Date Format